 The total supply of BAL tokens will be capped at 100M.
 This does NOT mean that this cap will ever be reached.
 It will be up to governance (controlled by BAL token holders) to decide if the distribution should end before this cap is reached.

 25M BAL tokens were initially allocated to founders, stock options, advisors and investors, all subject to vesting periods.

 5M were allocated for the Balancer Ecosystem Fund.
-This fund will be deployed to attract and incentivize strategic partners that will help the Balancer ecosystem grow and thrive.
+This fund will be deployed to attract and incentivize strategic partners who will help the Balancer ecosystem grow and thrive.
 BAL holders will ultimately decide how this fund is used over the coming years.

 5M were allocated for the Fundraising Fund.
 Balancer Labs raised a pre-seed and seed round.
 This fund will be used for future fundraising rounds to support Balancer Labs' operations and growth.
 BAL tokens will never be sold to retail investors.